Vanderbilt University School of Nursing

 Overview

-The Family Nurse Practitioner (FNP) is a Registered Nurse educated at the master’s level as a nurse practitioner.
-The focus of care for the FNP is children and adults of all ages, in the context of the family and community.
+The Family Nurse Practitioner (FNP) is a Registered Nurse educated at the master’s or doctoral level as a nurse practitioner.
+The focus of care for the FNP is the medically stable patient across the lifespan, in the context of the family and community.
 The FNP is educated to provide continual and comprehensive wellness and illness care to children and adults through disease management, health promotion, health education and preventive health services.

 Credentials and Certification

-Graduation from the FNP program prepares you for licensure as a Registered Nurse (RN) and “approval to practice” as a FNP in every state and eligible for prescriptive authority in all 50 states, subject to restrictions as specified by each state.
-You also will be eligible to sit for examination for national board certification as a FNP.
+Graduation from the FNP specialty prepares you for licensure as a Registered Nurse (RN) and “approval to practice” as a FNP in every state and eligible for prescriptive authority in all 50 states, subject to restrictions as specified by each state.
+You also will be eligible to sit for examination for national board certification as a FNP through either the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP).
 Visit Credentialing and Certification for specific information.

 Functions Performed by the Family Nurse Practitioner